3D Digital Sculpting : A Simple Guide

 3D Sculpting Vs 3D Modeling

-3D Modeling and sculpture is frequently combined to create an excellent effect.
+Digital modeling and sculpture is frequently combined to create an excellent effect.
 Both can start by building a digital mesh (a patchwork of connected polygons or shapes).
 They differ in a few ways, though.

 While 3D modeling is based on geometry and exact calculations, and 3D sculpting is more creative.
 Moreover, 3D sculpting is more prone to errors, so experts must take extra precautions and double-check everything.